 FLORA AND FAUNA

-Sambar deer, gaurs (a type of wild ox), rhinoceroses, elephants, tigers, and other animals are found in Bhutan, particularly along the Manas and Sankosh rivers in the central and eastern regions and in the country’s forest-covered hills.
-To preserve this wildlife and its natural environment, the government of Bhutan has established a number of protected areas, including the Royal Manas National Park (1966), which adjoins India along the banks of the Manas River and is home to the rare golden langur (a slender long-tailed monkey).
-The extensive Jigme Dorji National Park (1974), in northwestern Bhutan, is unique in spanning all three of the country’s climate zones.
+Sambar deer, gaurs (a type of wild ox), rhinoceroses, elephants, tigers, and other animals are found in Bhutan, particularly along the Manas and Sankosh rivers in the central and eastern regions and the country’s forest-covered hills.
+To preserve this wildlife and its natural environment, Bhutan’s government has established several protected areas, including the Royal Manas National Park (1966), which adjoins India along the banks of the Manas River and is home to the rare golden langur (a slender long-tailed monkey).
+The extensive Jigme Dorji National Park (1974), in northwestern Bhutan, is unique in spanning all three of its climate zones.

-There are three major ethnic groups in Bhutan: the Bhutia (also called Ngalop), the Nepalese, and the Sharchop.
-The Bhutia are the largest ethnic group and makeup about half of the population.
+Bhutan has three major ethnic groups: the Bhutia (also called Ngalop), the Nepalese, and the Sharchop.
+The Bhutia are the largest ethnic group and make up about half of the population.
 They are the descendants of Tibetan immigrants who came southward into Bhutan beginning about the 9th century.
 The Bhutia are dominant in northern, central, and western Bhutan.
 They speak a variety of Tibeto-Burman languages, and the most common of these, Dzongkha, is Bhutan’s official language; the written language is identical with Tibetan.
 The Bhutia dominate Bhutan’s political life.

 Banking hours at most commercial banks are:

 Major hotels have foreign exchange facilities and most shops, lodges and travel agencies take travellers’ cheques.